 Well, all kids have anxiety issues as they learn to adjust to the new settings.
-All the same, you should know how they feel by how they talk and the bond they have with their caregiver, their enthusiasm for the next class fun activities, their new friends, etc. If she is not talking about these things, it might be time to find her a new daycare center for them.
+All the same, you should know how they feel by how they talk and the bond they have with their caregiver, their enthusiasm for the next class fun activities, their new friends, etc. If she is not talking about these things, it might be time to find her a new child care assistance program for them.

-Are you satisfied with your tots learning and growth at the care center?
+Are you satisfied with your tot’s learning and growth at the childcare center?